Mowibox/chroma/content/en/tutorials/computer_science/adc_tutorial/index.md

     <em style="font-size: 0.95em;">Wiring</em>
 </p>

+Now, in CubeIDE:

-Next, open CubeIDE, create a new project, and open CubeMX (the `.ioc` window).
-Identify which pins A0 and A1 correspond to.
-You can find mappings between "Ax" and "PAx" by looking up the [pinout configuration](https://os.mbed.com/platforms/ST-Nucleo-H7A3ZI-Q/#board-pinout).
-In my case: A0 ↔ PA3 and A1 ↔ PC0.
+* Create a new project and open CubeMX (.ioc window).
+* Identify which pins correspond to A0 and A1.
+You can find mappings between "Ax" and "PAx" by checking the [pinout configuration](https://os.mbed.com/platforms/ST-Nucleo-H7A3ZI-Q/#board-pinout) of your board.
+In my case, A0 ↔ PA3 and A1 ↔ PC0.
+* Then configure each pin as ADC input (e.g., "ADCx_INPx").
+My setup:

+* PA3: ADC1_INP15
+* PC0: ADC2_INP10

 Now configure the pins with an ADC (like "ADCx_INPx").
 Here's the config I used: